Rahul-Raviprasad/CommonCodeSnippets/SpringConcepts/CoreConcepts.md

 ```
 Now we simply have to instruct whatever DI system we are using to pass the object when the constructor of the dependent class is called.
 In the case of Spring we will mention in the configuration file.

+### Commonly used terms
+* Wiring: The act of creating associations between different application components is called wiring.
+In spring there are different ways to wire components, one such way is via XML.